kalopa/libfonz/README.md

 byte.
 If seen, then the next byte will have its high bit turned on.
 So if the payload contains either 0xce or 0xcc, then {0xcc, 0x4e} or {0xcc, 0x4c} is sent instead.

+The library has been implemented twice.
+Firstly, as a lightweight version for the Atmel AVR (or Arduino) and secondly as a main, prioritised library for systems with more memory and bigger processors.

+Normally, you'd run the AVR mini library on your embedded system, and the main library on the machine that's talking to it.